Anil-S-ML/GitLab_CI-CD/Runners/2)demo.md

 | **Cost** | Free (your machine) | Pay for EC2 usage |
 | **Access** | Local resources | Cloud services (S3, RDS) |
 | **Use Case** | Development, testing | Production builds, deployment |

-This demo showcases the power and flexibility of GitLab's distributed CI/CD architecture with self-managed runners!